33 Courses / 59 Classes found

 • Costs include ECE Course Fee: $15.00

-• Notes: Students who register for this course by December 6 are eligible for the Engineering program's Early Registration Incentive Program (ERIP).
-Please contact the Program Coordinator, cwhitesel@southmountaincc.edu for additional information.
+• Notes: Students who register for this class by May 2 are eligible for the Engineering Program's Early Registration Incentive Program (ERIP).
+Please contact the Program Coordinator, cwhitesel@southmountaincc.edu for additional information

 • No books listed at the bookstore, contact instructor